biscotty666/Obsidian-Canvas-Workspaces/README.md

 ## Description

-This vault is for an [article](https://biscotty.online/blogs/obsidian-whiteboards) on using Canvas to create visual, fully functional work spaces including a whiteboard, goal and task management and reference section.
+This vault is for an [article](https://biscotty.online/blogs/obsidian-whiteboards) on using Obsidian Canvas to create visual, fully functional work spaces including a whiteboard, goal and task management and reference section.
 It could be easily adapted to any topic.

 ## Usage